Code-Institute-Submissions/MS1-9/README.md

 In this projected I created a fully functioning webpage for a metal working company called E.Schramm-Schlosserei-GmbH.
 The company has a very outdated and unfunctional current website [E-Schramm](https://www.schramm-schlosserei.de/index2.html) which will be replaced with this production.
 For the development I used HTML, CSS plus Bootstrap.
 The aim of this project was to improve the companies attraction by making it easy for current and future clients to find information, take contact and get an interactive impression of the companies service through an up to date homepage.
 As the company is located in Germany the legal-info and data privacy content is kept in German.
 The link to my project
  [E-Schramm](https://laimo2020.github.io/MS1/)

- **Note: The company owner agrees that i uopdate this homepage, within the frame of My MS1.**
+ **Note: The company owner agrees that i update this homepage, within the frame of My MS1.**

 ## UX